Welcome to the Dharmadatu Buddhist Order & Sangha

 (Q) What do the things on the shrine represent?

-(A) The flowers represent the truth of impermanence, a fundamental teaching within Buddhism.
+(A) The flowers represent the actuality of impermanence, a fundamental teaching within Buddhism.
 The candles represent the light of the Buddha`s teachings, opening our eyes so we can see clearly.
 The incense represents the growth of the community of Dharma practitioners.

 (Q) What does the sash that is worn around the neck represent?

 (A) The sash is called a kesa.
 It is a recognisable symbol within the Buddhist world that a person has been ordained or is training for ordination.
 In the West it represents the monks robe.
+The blue sash is worn by those who are Ordained.
+The white sash is worn by those training for Ordination.

 (Q) What does the symbol on this sash represent?